david-tejada/rango/readme.md

 ### Open in a New Tab

-- `blank <hint>`: Opens the link in a new tab.
+- `blank <target>`: Opens the link in a new tab.
-- `stash <hint>+`: Opens one or more links in a new tab without focusing that tab.
+- `stash <target>+`: Opens one or more links in a new tab without focusing that tab.

 ### Hover

-- `hover <hint>`: Dispatches a hover event to the selected element.
+- `hover <target>`: Dispatches a hover event to the selected element.
 Sometimes this command doesn't have a visible result if the current page doesn't have a hover event handler for this element.
 One example of a page that does have hover event handlers for links is the Wikipedia, where you'll get a popup with a preview of the linked article.
 - `dismiss`: Clears any previously hovered element.

 ### Show Element Information

-- `show <hint>`: Shows a tooltip with the element title and url if the element is a link.
+- `show <target>`: Shows a tooltip with the element title and url if the element is a link.

 ### Scroll

+#### Page Scrolling

+These commands scroll the page, that is, the html or body elements, or the scroll container at the center of the page if those elements don't scroll.

+- `upper/downer`: Scroll up/down.
+- `upper/downer <number>`: Scroll up/down a certain amount of pages.
+- `upper/downer all`: Scroll all the way to the top/bottom.
-- `upper`: Scroll the page up.
+- `tiny up/down`: Scroll the page up/down a factor of 0.2.
+- `scroll left/right`: Scroll to the left/right.
+- `scroll left/right all`: Scroll all the way to the left/right.
+- `tiny left/right`: Scroll to the left/right a factor of 0.2.

+#### Aside Scrolling

+You can easily scroll the left or right aside with these commands:

+- `upper/downer left/right`: Scroll the left/right aside upwards/downwards.
-- `downer`: Scroll the page down.
+- `upper/downer left/right all`: Scroll the left/right aside to the top/bottom.

+#### Scrolling the Container That Includes a Hinted Element

-Sometimes we want to scroll a container that is not the main page.
-An example for that could be a sidebar with links for navigation.
+Sometimes we want to scroll a container that is not the main page or an aside.
+An example for that could be a popup with links.
 For that we need to refer to one of the hints inside said container and use one of the following commands:

-- `upper <hint>`: Scroll up the container with the hinted element.
+- `upper/downer <target>`: Scroll up/down the container with the hinted element.
-- `downer <hint>`: Scroll down the container with the hinted element.
+- `tiny up/down <target>`: Scroll up/down the container with the hinted element a factor of 0.2.

-#### Scrolling Small Amounts

-The commands above scroll two thirds of the scrolling container, the following commands scroll one fifth of the scrolling container:

-- `tiny up`: Scroll the page up 20%.
-- `tiny down`: Scroll the page down 20%.
-- `tiny up <hint>`: Scroll up the container with the hinted element 20%.
+- `scroll left/right <target>`: Scroll the container with the hinted element to the left/right.
-- `tiny down <hint>`: Scroll down the container with the hinted element 20%.
+- `tiny left/right <target>`: Scroll the container with the hinted element to the left/right a factor of 0.2.

-#### Scrolling an Element to the Top, Bottom or Center

-- `crown <hint>`: Scrolls the element with the hint to the top of the page/container.
-It tries to take into account any sticky/fixed headers and not scroll past that.
-- `center <hint>`: Scrolls the element to the center of the page/container.
-- `bottom <hint>`: Scrolls the element to the bottom of the page/container.

 #### Scrolling the Same Container Repeated Times

 Once you have scrolled a container by referring to a hint inside it, you can keep scrolling the same container with these commands without needing to refer to a hint within it again.
 It will also use the same amount of scroll last used:

-- `up again`: Scroll up a previously scrolled container.
-- `down again`: Scroll down a previously scrolled container.
+- `up/down/left/right again`: Scroll up/down/left/right the same factor a previously scrolled container.

+#### Scrolling an Element to the Top, Bottom or Center

+- `crown <target>`: Scrolls the element with the hint to the top of the page/container.
+It tries to take into account any sticky/fixed headers and not scroll past that.
+- `center <target>`: Scrolls the element to the center of the page/container.
+- `bottom <target>`: Scrolls the element to the bottom of the page/container.

 #### Custom Scroll Amounts

-You can change the scroll amount of these commands or create new scroll commands by adding/changing the last argument in the function call in your rango.talon file.
+You can change the scroll amount of these commands or create new scroll commands by adding/changing the last argument in the action call in your rango.talon file.
 For example, the next commands would scroll up or down half of its scroll container:

 ```talon
 half up: user.rango_command_without_target("scrollUpPage", 0.5)